 Music and Drama were key parts of the curriculum at Ovingdean Hall School.
 The Foundation has funded a number of projects in this area:

-In 2014, 65 deaf children from the London area attended a theatre day built around Matilda the Musical.
+Our work with Mousetrap began in 2014 when 65 deaf children from the London area attended a theatre day built around Matilda the Musical.
 The event, which was a collaboration between OHF and theatre education charity Mousetrap Theatre Projects, was supported by a series of play-writing workshops in school.
 The children saw their plays brought to life by professional actors at a showcase at London’s Leicester Square Theatre.
 ‘We’re the gods of comedy,’ said one student.

 Our work with Mousetrap Theatre Projects has continued into 2016-2017.
 Last summer, children went to see productions of James and the Giant Peach or Gangsta Granny, and then took part in a series of drama and writing workshops back at school.
 They returned to the West End to see their plays, which included a detective mystery and a story about the power of friendship, being performed by a company of professional deaf and hearing actors.
 ‘It was inspiring,’ said Trustee Pauline Hughes.